acs/grimoire-alerts/README.md

 To deploy a rule for a specific environment you just need to copy the template rule file and change the name of the rule.
 Rule names must be unique inside a ElastAlert execution.

+The names of the template rules files follow the schema: `datasource-name_of_metric.yaml`.
+For example `git-commits.yaml`.

 ## Creating the alerts for a deployment

 For creating a new deployment with the commits alert active: